joinpursuit/capstone/app-planning/README.md

 - Does the form replace the title and button and on submit revert back?
 - Where does the new item appear?
 At the top of the list or the bottom?
 Or are things always sorted in a specific way?

-You and your team have a lot of design decisions like this to make.
+You have a lot of design decisions like this to make.
 Again, it is best to figure them out before coding is started.

 Finally, it is fairly typical to start with a mobile view first.